 F. Gary Gray had a large team of people with him from the production, and was filming updates for his YouTube page.
 Below are the videos regarding the score.

 Overture Films will be releasing Law Abiding Citizen in theaters on October 16, 2009.

-You've only seen 9 images - click here for 18 more scoring session images for this film!
+You've only seen 9 images - click here for 18 more scoring session images for this project!